-It is not known if the general coin problem can be solved using any greedy algorithm.
-However, as we will see in Chapter 7, the general problem can be efficiently solved using a dynamic programming algorithm that always gives the correct answer.
+It is not known if the general coin problem can be solved using any greedy algorithm1.
+However, as we will see in Chapter 7, in some cases, the general problem can be efficiently solved using a dynamic programming algorithm that always gives the correct answer.